MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/ui-customization.md

 Templates in a sealed management pack in Service Manager can't be changed.
 In this example, you will create a copy of the Default Service Request Template and save the copy in an unsealed management pack.
 You will then start a Create Template Wizard for the copy you made.

-To customize a template, do the following:
+To customize a template, follow these steps:

 1. In the Service Manager console, select **Library**.